 In order to stay in line with other particle rejuvenation techniques, anomaly inflation is used as a heuristic to try and overcome deficiencies in the descriptive power of the synthetic ensemble.
 Formally, which is equivalent to assuming an inflated scaling factor μ in (35).
 We therefore have two parameters that can be configured in the rejuvenation technique: M, the size of our synthetic ensemble, and α , the inflation applied to its realizations.
 It is important that inflation only be applied to the synthetic ensemble, and not the dynamical ensemble, as to not violate the physical constraints of the dynamics.
+In our experiments we report the error of the analysis mean with respect to the truth (reference), measured by the spatiotemporal root mean square error (RMSE):

-$$\mathcal{A}^{\mathrm{f}} \leftarrow \alpha \mathcal{A}^{\mathrm{f}},$$ (39)
+$$\mathcal{A}^{\mathrm{f}} \leftarrow \alpha \mathcal{A}^{\mathrm{f}},\tag{39}$$ where T stands for the relevant measured timeframe of the experiments.